 “She was selling the house and the cars had to go.
 She explained it was a vintage Bentley but was not absolutely sure it was complete because it was in pieces spread throughout the house.

 “So I jumped in a car and drove straight to Kew Gardens.
-Sure enough, bare on the entrance hall floorboards was a Bentley cylinder block.
+A Bentley cylinder block was bare on the entrance hall floorboards.
 Going in further I saw a clutch on the stairs, then the connecting rods – there were literally bits everywhere and throughout the three storey house.”

 After buying the vehicle for £280, Mr Wallace was deterred by the prohibitively high running costs and decided to store the car in his garage, according to his family.